gmhafiz/go8/README.md

 ### Generate Swagger Documentation

+Ensure your environment variable is `API_RUN_SWAGGER=true`, then re-run the api.
+Generates swagger files with the following command.
 ```sh
 task swagger
 ```

-Reads annotations from controller and model file to create a swagger documentation file.
-Can be accessed from [http://localhost:3080/swagger/](http://localhost:3080/swagger/)
+This reads annotations from controller and model file to create a swagger documentation file.
+The UI can be accessed from [http://localhost:3080/swagger/](http://localhost:3080/swagger/)

 ### Format Code